ThomasArts/aetmodel/ThreatModel.md

-		(5.4.2) Network-wide attacks against the Aeternity network (5.4.2.1) Attacks to slow down the Aeternity network (5.4.3) Denial of Service against Predefined Peer Nodes (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition (5.6) Exploiting epoch protocol vulnerabilities to degrade or deny service.
+		(5.4.2) Network-wide attacks against the Aeternity network (5.4.2.1) Attacks to slow down the Aeternity network (5.4.3) Denial of Service against Predefined Peer Nodes (5.4.3.1) Denial of Service API functionality
+			(5.4.3.2) Denial of Service using generic DoS methods (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition (5.6) Exploiting epoch protocol vulnerabilities to degrade or deny service.